Kikobeats/count/README.md

 }
 ```

-For counting thing, you need to perform a `GET` to `count.now.sh/:id`, being supported the following query string:
+For counting thing, you need to perform a `GET` to `count.now.sh/:collection/:id`, being supported the following query string:

-- **collection** (Required): The collection name where increment the value.
 - **increment**|**incr**: When it is present, it specifies how much increment the value.

 It doesn't matter if your `id` contains final slash; it will be sanitized.